kevinchtsang/kevinchtsang.github.io/menu/talks.md

 permalink: /talks
 ---

+#### BCS Faculty of Health & Care - Annual Scientific Conference 2025, London, UK.
+Oct 2025.
+"From Data to Action: How Data Science is Driving Population Health Management and Predictive Care Models"

+<br/><br/>

+#### Research Bazaar Aotearoa, Auckland, New Zealand.
+Jul 2025.
+"Data Storytelling with R and ggplot"

+<br/><br/>

+#### Medical Informatics Europe 2025, Glasgow, UK.
+May 2025.
+"What to teach tomorrow’s doctors about AI and data science?"
+[Workshop]

+<br/><br/>

+#### 5th Annual interRAI Knowledge Exchange, Auckland, New Zealand.
+Feb 2025.
+"When AI Models Excel (and When They Don’t)"

+<br/><br/>

 #### Medical Informatics Europe 2024, Athens, Greece.
 Aug 2024.
 "Enhancing Asthma Self-Management with Environmental Passive-Monitoring Data and Machine Learning-Based Predictions"

 <br/><br/>